ustaxcourt/ef-cms/docs/environments/setup.md

 10. Update CircleCI to have all the new environment variables needed.
 11. Setting up Users

-    1. The new environment will require an admin account for creating users.
+    1. The new environment will require an Admin account for creating users.
 Run the following command to create the admin account.
 NOTE: this script also deactivates this user.

         ```bash
         node shared/admin-tools/user/setup-admin.js
         ```

-    1.
+    2. If the new environment is a test environment, we have a script to setup test users for the various roles throughout the application.
+It activates and then deactivates the Admin user.

+        ```bash
+        node shared/admin-tools/user/setup-test-users.js
+        ```

 Then, follow the instructions found in the [Blue-Green Migration documentation](../BLUE_GREEN_MIGRATION.md) for a first-time deployment.